KillianMelsen/killianmelsen.github.io/docs/_posts/2023-06-19-Accelerating R using oneMKL and Windows Subsystem for Linux.markdown

 1. R can be installed by following the instructions at <https://cloud.r-project.org/bin/linux/ubuntu/> under **Install R** (running the lines in the terminal).

 2. Follow the instructions at <https://posit.co/download/rstudio-server/> to install RStudio Server (starting at step 3 because we already istalled R itself).
+At the top of the page and under step 1, select Debian/Ubuntu for the operating system and Debian 12/Ubuntu 22 for the server version.
 RStudio Server should be started automatically after the last step.

-3. On your Windows desktop, open a browser and navigate to <localhost:8787>.
+3. On your Windows desktop, open a browser and navigate to `localhost:8787`.

 4. Log in using the username and password chosen in step 4 of the previous section.